Constitution of Carthage: Institutional evolution

 Zones of influence in the western Mediterranean in 279 BC, the peak of Carthage's influence.

-Carthage's political institutions could not have remained static throughout the city's existence, and it's hard to imagine that the ups and downs of history, made up of expansions and refluxes, were without consequence.
+Carthage's political institutions could not have remained static throughout the city's existence, and it is hard to imagine that the ups and downs of history, made up of expansions and refluxes, were without consequence.
 The choice of presenting Carthage's institutions in Aristotle's work is perhaps linked to Aristotle's desire to present archaisms and, at the very least, provides a picture of the city's institutions in the second half of the 4th century BC.

 The constitution is seen as mixed, with a strong executive power, a deliberative assembly, and a high council, marking an oligarchic and aristocratic aspect, and an assembly of the people endowed with an important arbitration role.
 François Decret believes that the city's first institutions were modeled on those of the mother city, Tyre.
 The Punic city extended its power into the western Mediterranean, particularly after the Assyrian conquest of Tyre in the 6th century BC, which freed it from the obligation to pay tribute to the Africans.

 In the middle of the 2nd century BC, Malchus, a general who had fought in Sicily and Sardinia, is said to have seized power in Carthage and had ten senators executed before being put to death for tyranny.
 According to proponents of the Carthage kingship thesis, after the monarchic phase, a major institutional evolution followed the fall of Bomilcar in 308, and it was these new institutions that were the subject of Aristotle's description, culminating in an aristocratic republic.
 The 4th century BC in Carthage was a century of major upheaval, and the Hannonid family rose to prominence.
 Aristotle points out that Hannon wished to become a monarch and thus qualifies his statement on the supposed institutional stability of the city.

 According to François Decret, the people's assembly acquired greater power from the middle of the 2nd century BC, especially around 237 after the First Punic War, giving every citizen more influence in political life, with the process accelerating after the Battle of Zama.
 According to a text by Polybius, the result was that the voice of the people prevailed in deliberations.
 Titus Livius also mentions tensions in 196 between Hannibal and a judge in charge of financial functions, which led to a change in the law by the people's assembly, considering the judicial function to be annual and non-renewable.
 This affair was a sign of demagoguery and of the struggle between Hannibal and the Council of Elders, which led to his exile.